pepijndevos/pepijndevos.github.com/_posts/2014-11-02-open-hardware-gps-navigator.markdown

 But knowing that my file is contiguous, I could use a low-level function to read raw blocks.
 This was a **major** improvement, and allows maps at low zoom levels to be drawn in under a second.

 The current status is that it can draw a map based on your location, show your speed and some other metrics, and zoom in and out.
+[Source code lives here](https://github.com/pepijndevos/bicycle_gps)

 <iframe width="560" height="315" src="//www.youtube.com/embed/QvVO6pY9WNY" frameborder="0" allowfullscreen> </iframe>